againxx/Notes/DesignPattern/singleton.md

 # Singleton

+> Ensure a class only has one instance, and provide a global point of access to it.

 ## Advantage
 * Singleton may not be necessary in C++, the same functionality can be achieved by global variable and functions encapsulated in a namespace
 * But using a class can still organize things well (global variables and functions)